 --incremental=optimisticis specified since, in that case, mysqlbackup cannot determine the point in time for which the previous backup is consistent, and thus has no time frame to determine which files have been modified recently.

-For these and other cases in which an optimistic backup is not
+For these and other cases in which an optimistic incremental

-desirable, perform a full-scan incremental backup by using the
+backup is not desirable, perform a full-scan incremental backup

 See Section 4.1.2, “Grant MySQL Privileges to Backup Administrator” on the privileges required for mysqlbackup to perform an optimistic incremental backup.
 Also see Using Optimistic Backups and Optimistic Incremental Backups Together on how to utilize the two features together in a backup schedule.